davekinkead/thesis/paper.coffee.md

 [^world]: As @goodin2007 [p.
 55] observes, "Virtually (maybe literally) everyone in the world — and indeed everyone in all possible future worlds — should be entitled to vote on any proposal or any proposal for proposals".

 While numerous accounts of inclusion exist in political theory, the combination of actual possible partitions of any space is orders of magnitude greater [^combos].
-To simplify the model and remain agnosting about particular theories of inclusion while capturing a wide variety of possible agent compositions, a stochastic algorithm to divide the space into different polities will be used to generate a random sample of polities.
+To simplify the model and remain agnostic about particular theories of inclusion while capturing a wide variety of possible agent compositions, a stochastic algorithm to divide the space into different polities will be used to generate a random sample of polities.

 [^combos]: The possible number of different partitions is the sum of binomial coefficients of agents and the number groups they are partitioned into.
 This increases exponentially as the number of agents and groups increases, making a simulating all possible partitions within a reasonable time frame is beyond the capacity of current desktop computing.

 The partitioning algorithm recursively divides the largest polity of the space at a random point until the desired number of polities have been produced - each characterised by a differing number and composition of agents.

     Space::partition = (k) ->